 Taking Your Clubs to Costa Rica

-If you take your sticks with you every airline is going to be slightly different but I would highly recommend that you fly to Costa Rica on a NON budget airline such as American Airlines or similar because of there checked luggage policies.
+If you take your sticks with you every airline is going to be slightly different, but I would highly recommend that you fly to Costa Rica on a NON budget airline such as American Airlines or similar because of their checked luggage policies.

-For example, American Airlines will take golf clubs place of a regular piece of checked baggage, and will apply just the standard baggage fees.
+For example, American Airlines will take golf clubs place of a regular piece of checked baggage and will apply just the standard baggage fees.
 Those fees are the same as the 1st or 2nd baggage charge that is normally done these days.
-Keep in mind that they will limit you to 50lbs but they won’t they won’t charge you a oversize baggage fee.
+Keep in mind that they will limit you to 50lbs but they won’t charge you a oversize baggage fee.

 Now there are particulars if you really want to get picky such as how many clubs you can take, how many balls (yes that’s right) etc but in all the times I have travelled with my clubs I have never had anybody check this.

 If you fly to Costa Rica on a budget airline, for example, Spirit, then beware because as my brother likes to say “cheap is expensive in the end” and that great deal you got for flight will quickly disappear as they currently charge $100.00 for clubs weighing over 40lbs or larger then 62 inches.

 In this case you may want to check into shipping them instead to see which way is less expensive.